Julia M. Kazaks

 - Bank of New York Mellon v.
 Commissioner (U.S. Tax Court).
 Trial decision in government’s favor in an IRS challenge to a financing transaction involving foreign tax credits.
 Opinion issued Feb.
 11, 2013.

 - Pacificorp Holdings, Inc. v.
-United States, (U.S. District Court, Oregon).
+United States (U.S. District Court, Oregon).
 Whether contingencies on an installment note were “remote and incidental” within the meaning of then-proposed Treasury Regulation Section 1.1275-4.
-Resolved by agreement in 2010 after summary judgment phase.
+Resolved by agreement.

 - Federal Express v.
 United States, 412 F.3d 617 (6th Cir.
 2005).
-Sixth Circuit decision affirming U.S. District Court for the Western District of Tennessee ruling for the taxpayer that aircraft engine maintenance costs are deductible, not capital, items.
+Sixth Circuit decision affirming U.S. District Court for the Western District of Tennessee ruling for the taxpayer that aircraft engine maintenance costs are deductible.